-Wallaroo is a framework designed to make it easier for developers to build and operate high-performance applications written in Python.
+Wallaroo is a framework designed to make it easier for developers to build and operate high-performance applications.
 It handles the complexity of building distributed data processing applications so all that you need to worry about is the domain logic.

 Wallaroo is a streaming data processing framework.
 One property of “streaming data” is that the total size of the input is unknown.
 The last item to process may never arrive.
 Streaming platforms also don’t know how much data will arrive in any given timeframe.
 How many events will arrive in the next minute?
 Zero?
 One thousand?
 Ninety million?
 Every minute, you aren’t certain when or how much data will arrive for processing.